Seoul South Korea Travel Guide

 Summer brings extreme heat/humidity/rain.
 Winter is frigid.

 Cherry Blossom Viewing: Late March to mid-April.
 Fall Foliage Viewing: Mid-October to early November.
 Hiking (Bukhansan, Namsan): Spring and autumn.
-Outdoor Festivals: mainly in spring and autumn.
+Festivals Held outdoors: mainly during spring and fall.
 Skiing/Snowboarding (near Seoul): December to February.

-Indoor Activities (museums, shopping) are good options year-round, especially during extreme summer heat or winter cold.
+Indoor Activities (museums, shopping) are good options year-round, especially during extreme summer the heat or winter cold.

 The Latter part of june to early August.
 Heavy, prolonged rainfall, high humidity, possible localized flooding.
 Umbrella and waterproof shoes are advisable.